raspberrypilearning/naughty-and-nice/en/step_3.md

 myStream = tweepy.Stream(auth = api.auth, listener=myStreamListener)
 ```

-With all the boiler plate code written you can now progress to learning how to read a Twitter stream and start to categoirise tweets.
+With all the boiler plate code written you can now progress to learning how to read a Twitter stream and start to categorise tweets.